esnet/iperf/_sources/dev.txt

 8. Plug the SHA256 checksum into the release announcement.

+9. PGP-sign the release announcement text using ``pgp --clearsign``.
+   The signed announcement will be sent out in a subsequent emails, but could also be archived.
+Decoupling the signing from emailing allows a signed release announcement to be resent via email or sent by other, non-email means.

-9. Send the release announcement (PGP-signed) to these addresses:
+10. Send the PGP-signed release announcement to the following addresses.
+Remember to turn off signing in the MUA, if applicable.

     * iperf-dev@googlegroups.com

     * iperf-users@lists.sourceforge.net

     * perfsonar-user@internet2.edu

-   * perfsonar-dev@internet2.edu
+    * perfsonar-developer@internet2.edu

+    Note: Thunderbird sometimes mangles the PGP-signed release announcement so that it does not verify correctly.
+This could be due to Thunderbird trying to wrap the length of extremely long lines (such as the SHA256 hash).
+Apple Mail and mutt seem to handle this situation correctly.
+Testing the release announcement sending process by sending a copy to oneself first and attempting to verify the signature is highly encouraged.

-10. Update the iperf3 Project News section of the documentation site to announce the new release (see ``docs/news.rst`` in the source tree) and deploy a new build of the documentation to GitHub Pages.
+11. Update the iperf3 Project News section of the documentation site to announce the new release (see ``docs/news.rst`` and ``docs/conf.py`` in the source tree) and deploy a new build of the documentation to GitHub Pages.

 Code Authors
 ------------